ricardoaponte/sensiblejs/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
+Thanks to  Blaize Stewart for Observables logic
+Thanks to @stimulus for domReady function

 * Inspired by pure necessity